Grounded in history, focused on the future

 Along with its location, the curriculum at Norland has changed and progressed with the times to offer the most up-to-date academic childcare training courses and the highest practice standards in line with the latest research.
 Norland’s worldwide reputation as being at the forefront of early years education and training continues.
 It now offers an intensive academic degree and skills-based diploma programme, combining cutting edge research and knowledge with practical training.
 It is our students, past and present, who have been instrumental in establishing Norland’s position as the leader in early years education.
 Every Norlander carries the responsibility of maintaining our reputation to the highest of standards.

-Some key dates from our historyView our full timeline
+Some key dates from our historyView our history

 The iconic uniform symbolises the professional status of a Norland Nanny

 Emily Ward quickly recognised that Norland Nurses (as Norland graduates were originally known) needed to be recognised as professionals (and not mistaken for housemaids) so she introduced the uniform.
 Norland Nurses would not only wear the uniform when training but also once qualified in the workplace – they were recognisable wherever they went.

 The uniform is still a strong part of Norland’s tradition.
 In the same way that a professional nurse is expected to wear a uniform, Norland students are expected to wear their uniform with pride and adhere to strict uniform guidelines.
 Norland graduates are no longer expected to wear their uniform when working in a family unless the family specifically wants them to.
 In 2013, and for the first time in 70 years, a new uniform was unveiled.
 Designed locally and produced by British manufacturers, the uniform was updated whilst still reflecting Norland’s distinguished heritage.
 In 2021, the uniform was updated to offer a gender-neutral option.